,h3

 4. Provide your restaurant's history

-When writing your restaurant training guide, don't just focus on the day-to-day tasks.
+When writing your restaurant training manual or guide, don't just focus on the day-to-day tasks.
 Let your history (and culture) be the special ingredient that brings your team together.

 Restaurant training manual expert quote Frame 2608398